Automations

 });

-Next, create the automations client using the Automations SDK.
+Next, we will create the automation client using the Automations SDK.
+This client will be used to interact with the automations service.

 const automationClient = createAutomationClient({